Keen City

-Keen City is a creative production company based in London.
-Named from a line in the poem "The Moon's a Balloon" by E. E. Cummings, Keen City are a team of writers, directors and producers who make performance driven narrative content.
+Keen City Ltd. (formerly Keen City Productions Ltd from 2010–2012) is a creative production company based in London.
+Founded in 2008, and named after a line in the poem "The Moon's a Balloon" by e e Cummings, Keen City are a team of writers, directors and producers who make performance-driven narrative content.

-Founded in 2008, their first film, Alleyman, won a British Lion Award for Achievement at the British Independent Film Awards, 2011 Keen City was behind Forget Me Not.
+Their first film, Alleyman, won a British Lion Award for Achievement at the British Independent Film Awards, 2011 Keen City was behind Forget Me Not.